Theta Kappa Psi: History

-Founding of Kappa Psi
+Kappa Psi

 The Society of Kappa Psi was founded on May 30, 1879, at the Russell Military Academy, a prep school in New Haven, Connecticut.
 The founder was F. Harvey Smith.
 The second chapter was established at the Cheshire Military Academy in Cheshire, Connecticut on November 30, 1879.
-A third chapter was established at Hillhouse Academy in New Haven, Connecticut on October 7, 1894.
+A third chapter was established at Hillhouse High School in New Haven, Connecticut on October 7, 1894.
 All three prep school chapters had dissolved by the mid-1890s.

-Reorganization, from prep to collegiate

-Kappa Psi was reorganized on November 18, 1898, at the School of Medicine at the University of Maryland.
+The Society Kappa Psi was reorganized into Kappa Psi Fraternity on November 18, 1898, at the School of Medicine at the University of Maryland by former members of the Society of Kappa Psi.
 Leaders of this reorganization effort, now with a collegiate focus, were:

-Several of the members involved in the reorganization had been involved with one of the prior three Kappa Psi chapters.
-The reorganized Kappa Psi Fraternity was a joint medical-pharmaceutical fraternity, in which chapters would be chartered in both medical and pharmacy schools and colleges.

-Early mergers

-The fraternity absorbed the Alpha chapter of Delta Omicron Alpha medical fraternity on November 17, 1917, a stable chapter of a struggling small national.
-It had been founded at the college of medicine at Tulane University in 1907.

-The fraternity absorbed the small national Phi Delta medical fraternity on January 26, 1918, bringing eleven active chapters at the time of the merger.
-It had been founded at the Long Island Hospital Medical College in 1901.

-Phi Delta's chapter roll included:
+Kappa Psi started as a medical and pharmaceutical fraternity with chapters chartered in both medical and pharmacy schools and colleges.
+The fraternity absorbed the Delta Omicron Alpha medical fraternity on November 17, 1917.
+On January 26, 1918, the fraternity absorbed the small national Phi Delta medical fraternity, adding eleven active chapters.